-Students should expect a two-week time frame for registration in which the documentation and accommodation request will be reviewed.
+Students may generally expect a two-week time frame in which the documentation and accommodation application will be reviewed.
 If the documentation is incomplete and/or does not meet the guidelines, students will be required to submit complete documentation before accommodations may be granted.